 1. Management of symptomatic bradycardia: Figure 3.2-4.

 2. Long-term management: Cardiac pacing is electrical cardiac stimulation.
-A pacemaker consists of a pulse generator and one or many leads.
+A pacemaker consists of a pulse generator and one or several leads.
 Pacing may be intermittent or continuous.
-Pacemakers have several programmable parameters (such as heart rate, shock voltage and duration, and thresholds for pacing).
+Pacemakers have several programmable parameters such as heart rate, output (voltage and duration), and response to arrhythmias.

 Pacemakers are marked with an international letter-coding system.
 Consecutive letters in the code denominate: